Skip to content

 A

-6. Pathophysiology and Detailed Pathogenesis
+6. Pathophysiology and detailed pathogenesis

 Section titled “6.
-Pathophysiology and Detailed Pathogenesis”
+Pathophysiology and detailed pathogenesis”

 The pathophysiology of SJS/TEN is explained by an excessive cellular immune response to drug metabolites against a background of genetic predisposition, followed by widespread epithelial cell apoptosis and secondary inflammation and tissue damage.
 Although the targeting of epidermal and mucosal epithelial cells is common throughout the body, on the ocular surface, the combination of limbal stem cell location, blood flow, and tear film components makes inflammation more likely to persist and directly leads to loss of tissue regenerative capacity.

 SJS/TEN is classified as a type IV (delayed-type) hypersensitivity reaction.
-Drug metabolites presented on MHC class I molecules play a central role, with CD8+ cytotoxic T lymphocytes (CTLs) being key 5).
+Drug metabolites presented on MHC class I molecules play a central role, with CD8+ cytotoxic T lymphocytes (CTLs) being key effectors 5).
 Activated CD8+ T cells secrete TNF-α and IFN-γ, inducing keratinocytes to produce nitric oxide (NO).
 This NO promotes keratinocyte death via the Fas/Fas ligand pathway 5).
-Widespread apoptosis of keratinocytes leads to full-thickness epidermal necrosis and detachment, observed histopathologically as complete necrosis of the epidermal basal layer.
+Widespread keratinocyte apoptosis leads to full-thickness epidermal necrosis and detachment, observed histopathologically as complete necrosis of the epidermal basal layer.
 Confirming a positive Nikolsky sign and epidermal basal layer necrosis on skin biopsy is useful for differentiating from conditions such as SSSS.

 In the eye, epithelial detachment and loss of hemidesmosomes can occur before immune cell infiltration 8).
 Basal vacuolization is observed in early keratinocytes despite the absence of immune cells, suggesting cytokine dysregulation prior to immune infiltration 8).
-This indicates that ocular surface inflammation may precede or occur simultaneously with the systemic drug reaction, providing a rationale for frequent topical steroid administration in the acute phase as a disease-modifying intervention rather than mere symptomatic treatment.
+This indicates that ocular surface inflammation may precede or occur concurrently with the systemic drug reaction, providing a rationale for frequent topical steroid administration in the acute phase as a disease-modifying intervention rather than mere symptomatic treatment.

-In PD-1 inhibitor-induced SJS/TEN, PD-L1 expression, which is not normally detected in healthy skin, is significantly upregulated in lymphocytes and keratinocytes 5).
-This results in keratinocyte death mediated by activated CD8+ T cells 5).
+In PD-1 inhibitor-induced SJS/TEN, PD-L1 expression, which is not normally detected in healthy skin, is significantly upregulated in lymphocytes and keratinocytes5).
+This results in keratinocyte death mediated by activated CD8+ T cells5).

 Q Why does permanent damage remain in the cornea?